davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 * key usage ({{Section 4.2.1.3 of !RFC5280}})
 * basic constraints ({{Section 4.2.1.9 of !RFC5280}})

 Senders SHOULD fill in these values to reflect the subject.
+That is:

+If the subject is a CA, it SHOULD assert the keyCertSign key usage bit and SHOULD include a basic constraints extensions that sets the cA boolean to TRUE.

-In particular, an unsigned end entity certificate does not issue itself, so it SHOULD NOT assert the keyCertSign key usage bit, and it SHOULD either omit the basic constraints extension or set the cA boolean to FALSE.
+If the subject is an end entity, it SHOULD NOT assert the keyCertSign key usage bit, and it SHOULD either omit the basic constraints extension or set the cA boolean to FALSE.
+Unlike a self-signed certificate, an unsigned certificate does not issue itself, so there is no need to accommodate a self-signature in either extension.

 # Consuming Unsigned Certificates